niroma/wp-ping-sites/README.md

 Used by default by Wp Ping Sites Updater Plugin

-Can you be used manually by copy/paste : just paste the list in Settings > Writing > Update Services
+Can be used manually : just copy / paste the list in Settings > Writing > Update Services